Edmund Thomas Clint: Legacy

 Clint Road in Kochi, Kerala is named after him.
 A biography, Clint - Nirangalude Rajakumaran (Clint - The Prince of Colours) was written by Sebastian Pallithode about him.

 The 2007 Malayalam film Anandabhairavi, about a child prodigy was inspired by Clint's life.
 Edmund Thomas Clint memorial painting competition for children was held at Kochi in his memory.

-Feature film about Clint

 In September 2014, director Harikumar declared he was planning to make a film based on the life of Clint.
 The movie shooting was completed in 2017.
 Its trailer was released on 25 July 2017, and finally the film Clint was released on 11 August 2017.
-Master Alok plays the title role as Clint, while Unni Mukundan and Rima Kallingal play as Clint's parents.
+Master Alok plays the title role as Clint, while Unni Mukundan and Rima Kallingal play Clint's parents.